paulkarpenko/us-code-ui/uscode/title-40-public-buildings-property-and-works/chapter-001-general.md

 1–106.
 Site selection and space assignments shall take into account the management needs for consolidation of agencies or activities in common or adjacent space in order to improve administration and management and effect economies.

 #### 1–2.
 Administrator of General Services
 1–201.
-The Administrator of General Services shall develop programs to implement the policies of this Order through the efficient acquisition and utilization of Federally owned and leased space.
+The Administrator of General Services shall develop programs to implement the policies of this Order through the efficient acquisition, utilization, and disposal of Federally owned and leased space.
 In particular, the Administrator shall:

-(a) Select, acquire, and manage Federal space in a manner which will foster the policies and programs of the Federal government and improve the management and administration of government activities.
+(a) Select, acquire, manage, and dispose of Federal space in a manner that will foster the policies and programs of the Federal Government and improve the management and administration of government activities.

 (b) Issue regulations, standards, and criteria for the selection, acquisition, and management of Federally owned and leased space.